Cap-go/website/content/blog/alternative-to-appflow.md

 No Native build, not big toolbox like Ionic, just live updates, for the market they don't address, Us.

-I contacted them to share with them what i was doing and we found a business friendship agreement.
+I contacted them to share with them what I was doing, and we found a business friendship agreement.

-I build for the maker they build for the big business :)
+I build for the maker, they build for the big business :)

-You are welcome to join the community to build together, I use it for my own projects too, and even I expect this become my main project in the future.
+You are welcome to join the community to build together, I use it for my projects too, and even I expect this to become my main project in the future.

 ## Features comparisons